Canonical variables based numerical schemes for hybrid plasma models with kinetic ions and massless electrons: Conclusion

 \section{Conclusion}

 In this work, we explore and compare the canonical momentum based particle-in-cell methods for the two formulations of the hybrid model with kinetic ions and massless electrons.
 Splitting methods and mid-point rules are used for time discretizations.
 The schemes of the first formulation are significantly improved by using binomial filters.
 The schemes of the second formulation show better conservation properties even without filter.
 Finding more efficient solvers for~\eqref{eq:picardaa}, applying our numerical methods to large scale physical simulations, and numerical comparisons with the schemes constructed in~\cite{LHPS} are future works.
-Smoothed delta functions can also be used in the particle discretizations of all the particle related parts.
+Smoothed delta functions are used only for getting the discrete density on the grids and calculating the electron thermal energy, which can also be used in the discretizations of the other particle related parts.
 Let us also mention that other than finite element methods, other methods, such as spectral methods~\cite{spectral} can be used to discretize the vector potential.
+Decomposing the right hand side of the Faraday's law in other forms, such as using Hodge-Helmholtz decompostion and other gauges deserves, to be investigated.